run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-install.md

 Below are instructions on how to install a Run:ai cluster.

+## Prerequisites
 Before installing, please review the installation prerequisites here: [Run:ai GPU Cluster Prerequisites](cluster-prerequisites.md).

 !!!
 Important
-    * We strongly recommend running the Run:ai [pre-install script](cluster-prerequisites.md#pre-install-script) to verify that all prerequisites are met.
+    We strongly recommend running the Run:ai [pre-install script](cluster-prerequisites.md#pre-install-script) to verify that all prerequisites are
-    * Starting version 2.9 you must pre-install  [NGINX ingress controller](cluster-prerequisites.md#ingress-controller)
-    * Starting version 2.9 you must pre-install the [Prometheus stack](cluster-prerequisites.md#prometheus).

 ## Install Run:ai

 Log in to Run:ai user interface at `<company-name>.run.ai`.
 Use credentials provided by Run:ai Customer Support:

 *   If no clusters are currently configured, you will see a Cluster installation wizard.
-*   If a cluster has already been configured, use the menu on the top left and select "Clusters".
-On the top right, click "Add New Cluster".
+*   If a cluster has already been configured, use the menu on the top left and select `Clusters`.
+On the top right, click `New Cluster`.

-Using the Wizard:
+Using the cluster wizard:

+* Choose a name for your cluster.
+* Choose the Run:ai version for the cluster.
-1. Choose a target Kubernetes platform (see table above).
+* Choose a target Kubernetes distribution (see [table](cluster-prerequisites.md#kubernetes) for supported distributions).
-2. Use the combo box to select your cluster version.
-3. (SaaS and remote self-hosted cluster only) Provide a domain name for your cluster as described [here](cluster-prerequisites.md#cluster-url).
+* (SaaS and remote self-hosted cluster only) Enter a URL for the Kubernetes cluster.
+The URL need only be accessible within the organization network.
+For more informtaion see [here](cluster-prerequisites.md#cluster-url).
+* Press `Continue`.

+On the next page:

-4. (SaaS and remote self-hosted cluster only) Install a trusted certificate to the domain within Kubernetes.
+* (SaaS and remote self-hosted cluster only) Install a trusted certificate to the domain entered above.
-5. Download a _Helm_ values YAML file ``runai-<cluster-name>.yaml``.
-6. (Optional) customize the values file.
-See [Customize Cluster Installation](customize-cluster-install.md).
-7. Install [Helm](https://helm.sh/docs/intro/install/).
-Run:ai requires helm 3.10 or later.
-8. Run the `helm` commands as provided in the wizard.
+*  Run the [Helm](https://helm.sh/docs/intro/install/) command provided in the wizard.

-!!!
-Info
-    To install a specific version, add `--version <version>` to the install command.
-You can find available versions by running `helm search repo -l runai-cluster`.

 ## Verify your Installation